aharabara/habarnam/README.md

  - [HTodo](https://github.com/aharabara/htodo)

 Soon could be implemented:
- - Chat
+ - Chat (WIP)
  - Redis or MySQL browser
  - Reddit browser
  - Ascii drawing tool

-If you have some ideas, then create an issue and we will disscuss it :metal:
+If you have some ideas, then create an issue and we will discuss it :metal:

 Usage:
 ```bash